 Use Read Later Feature in Google Chrome (2021)

 Like other hidden features, we will enable the read later feature using a Chrome Flag.
 You can use ‘read later’ on both desktop and mobile versions of Google Chrome and we’ve added separate steps for both.
+If you do not like this feature, we have also included the steps for how to disable the Read Later feature in Google Chrome.
 Feel free to skip to the part based on the platform you’re using to browse the web.

 Read Later in Google Chrome Desktop